-In contrast, Antonio Ruberto, Jr. MS, LCSW-R, CASAC, has been a member of NASW since 2007, but only started to really take advantage of the networking in the past couple of years.
-He is Senior Director of Behavioral Health at The Lesbian, Gay, Bisexual and Transgender Community Center in New York and also operates a private practice.
-He is currently Chair of the NASW Alcohol, Tobacco & Other Drugs (ATOD) Specialty Practice Section.
+In contrast, Antonio Ruberto, Jr, MS, LCSW-R, CASAC, has been an NASW member since 2007, but only started to really take advantage of the networking in the past couple of years.
+He's senior director of behavioral health at The Lesbian, Gay, Bisexual and Transgender Community Center in New York, and operates a private practice.
+He's chair of NASW's Alcohol, Tobacco & Other Drugs (ATOD) Specialty Practice Section.

 Widening Your Perspective

-Tara Wallace, MSW, LSCSW, CTF-CBT, is currently chair of the NASW Social and Economic Justice & Peace Specialty Practice Section.
-She points out that social workers are ethically obligated to be aware of things that impact their clients and that they gain an understanding of larger issues through networking.
+Tara Wallace, MSW, LSCSW, CTF-CBT, is chair of the NASW Social and Economic Justice & Peace Specialty Practice Section.
+She points out that social workers are ethically obligated to be aware of things that impact their clients, and that they gain an understanding of larger issues through networking.

 “You might have a tendency to stay in your local community, but you can’t,” she explained.
 “Social workers have to look beyond our local communities because so much of what happens outside of them impacts our job.
 Networking helps us be knowledgeable about the world.
 For example, maybe you’re not a climate change expert, but you need to know that pollution impacts the way your client presents.”

-Both Paddock and Wallace say they obtained jobs during their career thanks to their networking efforts.
+Both Paddock and Wallace say they obtained jobs thanks to their networking efforts.
 And Ruberto credits his networking efforts for being able to return to the Center years after he interned there.